 Governing Law.
 This Agreement shall be governed by and construed in accordance with the laws of India excluding its conflict-of-law rules.

 Arbitration.
-The Parties shall use their reasonable endeavors to settle any dispute in connection with this Agreement through friendly consultations.
-In case no settlement can be reached through consultations within thirty (30) calendar days after the date of notification by one Party to the other Party, then all disputes arising out of or in connection with this agreement, including any question regarding its existence, validity or termination, shall be referred to and finally resolved by arbitration under the Indian Legal system.
+If any dispute arises in relation to or in connection with this Agreement, Parties shall attempt to first resolve such dispute or claim through mutual discussions.
+If the Dispute is still not resolved through discussions after 30 (thirty) days, then any Disputing Party may submit the claim or Dispute to be finally settled by arbitration in accordance with the Arbitration and Conciliation Act, 1996 and/or any amendments made thereunder (“Arbitration Act”).
+The Parties shall jointly be entitled to appoint a sole arbitrator, provided that if the Parties fail to agree upon a sole arbitrator within 30 (thirty) days of the notice to submit the Dispute for arbitration, the Dispute shall be heard by such arbitrator as may be appointed as per the provisions of the Arbitration Act.
+All arbitration proceedings shall be conducted in the English language and the seat and venue of arbitration shall be Jaipur..
+The Parties would be entitled to seek interim relief from the courts of Jaipur, Rajasthan, India.

 Injunctive Relief.
 The Parties acknowledge that a breach of this Agreement can cause the Discloser to suffer irreparable harm.
 IF ANY SUCH BREACH OCCURS OR IS THREATENED, THE DISCLOSER MAY SEEK INJUNCTIVE RELIEF, SPECIFIC PERFORMANCE AND OTHER EQUITABLE REMEDIES (IN ADDITION TO ANY AND ALL OTHER REMEDIES AT LAW) WITHOUT PROOF OF MONETARY DAMAGES OR THE INADEQUACY OF OTHER REMEDIES, AND THE RECIPIENT WAIVES ITS RIGHT TO ALL SUCH DEFENSES.